 Thankfully, the manufacturing unit had an AMC for all their cranes with industry experts, Cranedge.
 Team Cranedge was at site immediately, to assess the damages.
 While assessing the extent of the damage to the ten cranes, they found that all the cranes were severely damaged barring the steel structure, which needed some modification & painting.
 Rest all the electrical, hoisting machinery, control circuits were rendered useless.
 They also understood the dilemma of the customer about being unproductive for long as the end clients were getting hampered.

 The open option for the Cranedge specialists was to refurbish and restore the damaged cranes.
 Was it Impossible?
 Not for Cranedge!
-An urgent meeting with all global network suppliers was called upon at the Cranedge HO and were requested to co-operate and supply the, crane kits, electricals, cables & all necessary spares at the earliest.
-Plans were chalked out, engineers were sanctioned at the distressed plant, schedules were set, and workforce was planned to start work at site, round the clock.
+An urgent meeting with all global network suppliers was called upon at the Cranedge HO and was requested to co-operate and supply the crane kits, electricals, cables & all necessary spares at the earliest.
+Plans were chalked out, engineers were sanctioned at the distressed plant, schedules were set, and the workforce was planned to start work at the site, round the clock.
 The parent company, ElectroMech, stepped in to look over the situation & provide assistance wherever required.
-All necessary spares were despatched on war footing.
-The excellent coordination, perfect planning and hard work of our dedicated team yielded results on Day 15, and four cranes were made operational.
+All necessary spares were despatched on a war footing.
+The excellent coordination, perfect planning, and hard work of our dedicated team yielded results on Day 15, and four cranes were made operational.
 The remaining six cranes were also brought to normalcy with equal diligence and speed within the next 15 days.

-All the refurbished ten cranes were duly load tested, certified by authorities & handed over to for production within 30 days, as assured by team Cranedge.
+All the refurbished ten cranes were duly load-tested, certified by authorities & handed over for production within 30 days, as assured by team Cranedge.
 The production at the manufacturing unit begun operations in full swing.

-The customer still has goose bumps when he remembers of the situation, but also extends a heart felt thank you to the members involved from Cranedge – Ultimately, customer satisfaction is the final goal!
+The customer still has goosebumps when he remembers the situation, but also extends a heart-felt thank you to the members involved from Cranedge – Ultimately, customer satisfaction is the final goal!

 If you feel, your cranes and related material handling equipment needs a ‘specialists’ eye’ to see through the odds, then we are just a call away!